flog-fitness/stronglifts-clone/README.md

 1. Use meaningful commit names
 2. Make the commits small and frequent.
 That way, if something breaks and we have to rollback, less work/code is lost.

+# Testing
+1. Checking to see if my token has been renewed